Blog Articles

 An equal opportunity (EEO) data form is required by all private-sector employers with 100 or more employees and federal contractors with 50 or more employees meeting certain criteria.
 It is a document that can help employees understand how you hire.
 Many firms include a digital version of the EEO-1 Survey as part of the application process.

-If you offer employee benefits, you need to give each new hire paperwork that includes the terms and conditions for said benefits.
+If you offer employee benefits, you must give each new hire paperwork that includes the terms and conditions for said benefits.
 You need to document benefits from within and for taxation purposes if you provide them.

 These advantages will differ depending on your organization, company size and the kind of benefits you provide, but the most common benefits include: